 If plans for coal export go through, up to nine million tons of coal would arrive each year in freight trains from Utah, shedding dust along tracks that run near the San Francisco Bay shoreline and residential communities.

-Coal contains arsenic, lead, and other toxins.
+Coal contains arsenic, lead, and other toxics.
 According to the rail industry’s own calculations, each open coal car loses between 500 and 2,000 pounds of dust and coal during its journey.
 Additional coal could be blown into the Bay if the export facility on the Oakland shoreline is not completely enclosed.
 Coal could also be spilled into the Bay if flawed (but still common) procedures are used to load coal onto outbound ships.

 In addition to polluting San Francisco Bay, coal dust carried in open train cars would blow into neighborhoods near railroad tracks in cities that include Berkeley, Emeryville, Richmond, and West Oakland.
 Research links coal dust to asthma—which is already a problem in West Oakland—as well as bronchitis, pneumonia, emphysema, and heart disease.